The coronavirus sweeping the globe has a lot in common with the flu, but it has the potential to be dangerous if not identified quickly, experts say.

 However, there is no vaccine to prevent an infection from this virus.
 Because of that, people who become infected are quarantined in hospitals or homes to prevent it from spreading.

 So how can people differentiate flu-like symptoms from a more severe infection, of coronavirus or otherwise?
+It’s difficult to pinpoint without a test, experts say.

 — With files from Reuters and the Associated Press